Who We Are

 How long will we keep supporters’ data

-We will keep your data for as long as the UK IN EUROPE CAMPAIGN campaign is active.
+We will keep your data for as long as the MARCH FOR CHANGE CAMPAIGN campaign is active.
 You are able to unsubscribe from our communications at any time using the unsubscribe link.

-Other circumstances in which you may receive marketing information from UK IN EUROPE CAMPAIGN
+Other circumstances in which you may receive marketing information from MARCH FOR CHANGE CAMPAIGN

 How and when we collect information about you